Adventure Cook Islands Dive Centre and Rental Specialist

 On our Discover Scuba Dives in Rarotonga we will take you onboard our Stabi-craft dive boat to one of our many dive sites around Rarotonga.
 Discover Scuba Dives in Rarotonga are limited to 12 meters.
 One of our PADI and SSI Instructors will be with you the entire dive while you explore Rarotongas outer reef and its inhabitants.

-We conduct open water Discover Scuba Dives either at 8 am or at 12:30 pm.
+We can conduct open water Discover Scuba Dives weekdays either at 8 am or at 12:30 pm.

 If you wish to do a Discover Scuba Dive after the initial lagoon try dive, you can either do this on the same day – Lagoon Dive in the morning and Discover Scuba Dive in the afternoon – or you can split it up over two days.